Skip to main content Skip to main navigation Skip to footer

 VIDAN: Visual and Dynamic Arrangements of Messages

-VIDAN develops new interaction and visualisation techniques for the representation and exploration of complex data
+VIDAN develops innovative interaction and visualisation techniques for presenting and exploring complex data

 Logo des Forschungsprojekts "Visuelle und dynamische Arrangements von Nachrichten"